cwu2021/ISMS/workflow/ffmpeg/README.md

 ### Stream a webcam to NDI
 $ ffmpeg -f v4l2 -framerate 30 -video_size 1280x720 -pixel_format mjpeg -i /dev/video1 -f libndi_newtek -pix_fmt uyvy422 FrontCamera
 ### NDI requires switch instead of direct device connection, which may be due to broadcast address needs.
+# NDI and Skype
+- Internet and LAN access for Skype all allowed between TriCaster and SkypeTX are required.
+- Two channels available on TC1.